Care and Support for Those in Need

 The Columbarium is a sacred, permanent structure comprised of niches to contain cremated human remains.
 It provides a final resting place with special meaning for church members and their families for whom involvement in the church was an important part of life on earth and a meaningful end-of-life option.

 Who is Eligible?
-Church members and their spouses, their children (including adopted children and step-children) and others with strong ties to the church if approved by the Columbarium Committee upon written request.
+CUMC members and their spouses, their children (including adopted children and step-children), their parents and others with strong ties to CUMC, upon written request to the Columbarium Oversight Committee whom then will make a recommendation to the Administrative Board.

 Niche Cost is $3,000 which accommodates two remains and includes inurnment and engraving of granite faceplate.

-The Memorial Wall holds plaques that are $500 each and commemorating individuals who have already passed or will have traditional burial in the future.
+The Memorial Wall holds plaques that start at $500 and commemorates individuals who have already passed or will have traditional burial in the future.
+For more information about the Columbarium and Memorial Garden, please see this helpful document: Columbarium & Memorial Garden Guidelines.

-Committee Members: Reverend David Atkinson, Cindy Brewer, Sandy Carpenter, Sherry Douglas, Cindy Ford, Bill O’Connor, Julie O’Connor, Curt Terry, Susan Watson and Scot Woodard
+Committee Members: Reverend David Atkinson, Cindy Brewer, Sherry Douglas, Cindy Ford, Bill O’Connor, Julie O’Connor, Curt Terry, and Scot Woodard.